IMG_4898.jpg

 Teaching as Scholarship

-I have lived out this commitment in all of my teaching appointments.
-Most recently, my courses serve military personnel and their dependents through St. Leo’s University San Diego campus.
-I teach my courses using pedagogy that honors the experience they bring into the classroom through discussions, student presentations, and case studies which engage them in critical thinking and reflection.
-Recognizing that many of my students are underprepared for the college classroom I build opportunities for them to hone their skills at primary and secondary text reading, scholarly research and writing, and respectful dialogue.
+I teach my courses using pedagogy that honors the experience and learning needs students bring into the classroom.
+Recognizing that many students are underprepared for the college classroom I build opportunities for them to hone their skills at primary and secondary text reading, scholarly research and writing, and respectful dialogue.

 Teaching and learning toward liberation and justice.